YHK00103/Chisel-JPEG/README.md

 To achieve this, we'll follow the outlined approach below.
 Initially, we'll apply the Discrete Cosine Transform (DCT), followed by quantization of the DCT coefficients.
 Subsequently, we'll perform zig-zag parsing and then reduce the resulting 2D array into a 1D array using either run-length encoding or delta encoding.
 Finally, we'll apply either Huffman or arithmetic encoding to complete the compression process.

-<p> More information can be found in our presentation: https://docs.google.com/presentation/d/1uGHCBY0pUD06bBndzRFlM-fH3voTCw0arw5I-TWHsZk/edit?usp=sharing </p>
+More information can be found in our presentation: https://docs.google.com/presentation/d/1uGHCBY0pUD06bBndzRFlM-fH3voTCw0arw5I-TWHsZk/edit?usp=sharing
 ![Jpeg Compression](https://github.com/Darren-lin/Chisel-JPEG/blob/main/resources/JPEGCompressionOverview.png)

 ### Usage